Websocket

 Bypass Ambiorix

-The above made use of ambiorix’s convenience, if you wish to bypass it you can specify your own handler function which it must accept the websocket.
+The above made use of ambiorix’s convenience, if you wish to bypass it you can specify your own handler function which must accept the websocket.

 app$websocket <- \(ws){